thundra-io/thundra-aws-workshop/content/_index.md

 ---
-title: "AWS Modernization Workshop"
+title: "Monitoring with Thundra"
 chapter: true
 weight: 1
 ---

-# AWS Modernization Workshop
+# Monitoring with Thundra

 ### Welcome

-In this workshop you will learn why DevOps is a pattern for modernization and how to use patterns to release features and functionality at a faster pace.
+In this workshop, you will learn to monitor serverless applications using **Thundra APM** as well as your CI pipelines and tests with **Thundra Foresight**.

 ### Learning Objectives

-- Deploy Cloud9 as an IDE for completing workshop exercises.
-- How DevOps patterns help to release features and functionality faster.
-- Best practices for implementing 2 pizza team pipelines.
+#### Thundra APM

+- Deploy the demo project to AWS
+- Integrate the demo project with Thundra APM
+- Monitor the application on Thundra APM Console

+#### Thundra Foresight

+- Deploy the demo project to AWS
+- Connect Thundra Foresight to your GitHub account (Optional)
+- Fork the demo project to your GitHub account (Optional)
+- Run the GitHub action and observe your CI runs on Thundra Foresight (Optional)
+- Integrate the demo project with Thundra Foresight
+- Monitor your test runs on Thundra Foresight Console

 {{% notice warning %}}
 <p style='text-align: left;'>
 The examples and sample code provided in this workshop are intended to be consumed as instructional content.
-These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
+These will help you understand how Thundra helps you to monitor various AWS services.
 These examples are not intended for use in production environments.
 </p>
 {{% /notice %}}